NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``solar_thermal_storage_volume``
      - false
      - gal
-     - Double
+     - String
      - auto
      - The storage volume of the solar thermal system.
-If not provided, the OS-HPXML default (see `Detailed Inputs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#detailed-inputs>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Detailed Inputs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#detailed-inputs>`_) is used.
    * - ``solar_thermal_solar_fraction``
      - false
      - Frac